The Salon Owner Scorecard

 1. Pick your month.
 Use the month selector above.
 Your numbers save automatically per month, so you can come back as long as you want and your history stays put.

-4. Watch the colors.
-Green means you hit your weekly target.
-Red means you didn't.
+3. Watch your profit.
+The Profit row turns green when you made money that week and red when you didn't.
 One red week is noise.
 Two red weeks in a row is a signal.

 What Each Number Actually Means